amiszkiel/MY-PORTFOLIO/README.md

 </ul>
 </ul>

-# You can also find me on Facebook Groups:
+# You can also find me on Facebook Groups
 * Tester oprogramowania - wsparcie na starcie
 * Testowanie oprogramowania
 * Testuj, Dziewczyno!